tozd/gitlab-release/README.md

 * Statically compiled binaries.
 * Docker images.

+There is also a [GitHub read-only mirror available](https://github.com/tozd/gitlab-release), if you need to fork the project there.

 ## Usage

 The tool operates automatically and uses defaults which makes it suitable